siemens/codeface/README.md

-# Installation notes for Codeface
+# Installing and using Codeface

 ## Installing Codeface
 The recommended way to set up a Codeface instance is via